Zachhi/Assembly-To-From-MachineLanguage/README.md

 # Assembly-To-From-MachineLanguage
-An assembler and disassembler for the low-level language assembly, which will convert assembly files to machine language, and machine language files to assembly.
+An assembler and disassembler for the low-level language assembly, which will convert assembly(.asm) files to machine language, and machine language files to assembly.

 ## About